thosgood/this-weeks-finds/markdown/51-100/week098.md

 theory.
 A lot of it is too technical for me to appreciate, but let me list a few chapters that I can understand and like.

-Chapter 1, \"Homotopy types\" by Hans-Joachim Baues, is a great survey of different models of homotopy types.
+Chapter 1, "Homotopy types" by Hans-Joachim Baues, is a great survey of different models of homotopy types.
 Remember, we say two topological spaces X and Y are homotopy equivalent if there are continuous functions
-f: X → Y and g: Y → X that are inverses \"up to homotopy\".
-In other words, we don\'t require that fg and gf are *equal* to identity functions, but merely that they can both be *continuously deformed* to identity functions.
-So for example the circle and an annulus are homotopy equivalent, and we say therefore that they represent the same
+f: X → Y and g: Y → X that are inverses "up to homotopy".
+In other words, we don't require that fg and gf are *equal* to identity functions, but merely that they can both be *continuously deformed* to identity functions.
+So for example the circle and an annulus are homotopy equivalent, and we say therefore that they represent the same "homotopy type".
-\"homotopy type\".

-The cool thing is that there turn out to be very elegant algebraic and combinatorial ways of describing homotopy types that don\'t mention topology at all.
-Perhaps the most beautiful way of all is a way that in a sense hasn\'t been fully worked out yet: namely, thinking of homotopy types as \"ω-groupoids\".
+The cool thing is that there turn out to be very elegant algebraic and combinatorial ways of describing homotopy types that don't mention topology at all.
+Perhaps the most beautiful way of all is a way that in a sense hasn't been fully worked out yet: namely, thinking of homotopy types as "ω-groupoids".
 The idea is this.
-An \"ω-category\" is something that has
+An "ω-category" is something that has

 objects like x